elliotcm/libpattalk/influencing users shorthand.md

 1. Telegraph intent.
   * need to be clear what problem your class or method was built to solve
   * is this a hammer or screwdriver
-  * vital to providing low-friction adoption
+  * this is vital to providing low-friction adoption
   * user can decide whether it can help *them* solve *their* problem.

+  * classic SOLID stuff
+  * Jim Weirich

 2. Enforce domain expert opinion.
-  * useful implementation of Hick's Law
-    * time to make decision *proportional* to number of choices
   * 25 options for pension plan, 25 ways to use a class
-  * provide guidance by way of reduced choices
+  * provide guidance by reducing choices
   * as domain expert, find the 80% and implement
-  * paternalism or opinionated code

 3. Retain user freedoms.
   * not always 80/20 for squirrelly / generic problems
   * allow advanced users freedom
   * still enforce domain expert opinion in **default state**
-  * custom option
-  * in code => options hashes most common
-  * libertarian paternalism or convention over configuration

 * should not be realm of UX designers